 Are the principles feasible for today’s culture?
 Another point to watch out for is this: does the church think they are “better” than other churches or denominations?
 If so, your “ick” factor should be elevated.

-Beware of churches that act like anyone outside their congregation is not mature, learning or growing in the Lord.
-Those sorts of churches are the immature ones.
+Beware of churches that act like anyone outside their congregation is not mature, learning, or growing in the Lord.
+Those sorts of churches are immature ones.
 One church is no better than any other as long as they teach God’s word based on the languages and not on opinion.